Secure CheckoutPersonal information is secured with SSL technology.

 Professor, Paleomagnetic Laboratory, Luleå University of Technology, Sweden

-Postdoctoral researcher Toni Veikkolainen has worked with various disciplines of geophysics, and has a strong background in scientific computing.
+PhD Toni Veikkolainen has worked with various disciplines of geophysics, and has a strong background in scientific computing.
 He received his doctoral degree at the University of Helsinki in 2014 with the topic on the dipole model of the geomagnetic field.
-He generated and currently maintains the global database PALEOMAGIA (http://www.helsinki.fi/paleomagia) which has since 2013 given the researchers of Precambrian paleomagnetism an easy access to a wealth of numeric data.
-Currently he studies the tectonic environment of Fennoscandian lithosphere using thermal and seismic information.
+He generated the global database PALEOMAGIA (https://paleomagia.it.helsinki.fi) which has since 2013 given the researchers of Precambrian paleomagnetism an easy access to a wealth of numeric data.
+Currently he works with the development of products and services at the Institute of Seismology, University of Helsinki.

 Elsevier.com visitor survey